CCA-Public/digital-archives-manual/guides/ingest.md

         * Look at the normalization report and ensure that no files that should have been normalized for preservation failed.
         * Download the AIP and look at the METS file and ensure that descriptive metadata was written to the dmdSec.
         * WHAT ELSE?
+5. When Ingest and QA is complete, delete the local copy of the SIPs from the BitCurator machine.

 <a name="webui"></a>
 ### Using the Archivematica Web UI